Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Probing dynamics of the near-backward hard exclusive meson electroproduction

-Within the generalized Bjorken limit, the near-backward kinematics corresponds to large $Q^2$ and $W^2$ with fixed $x_B$ and small invariant momentum transfer between the final meson and the initial nucleon: \be |u|= |(p_{\cal M}-p_N)^2| \ll Q^2, \, W^2. \ee This corresponds to the final state meson produced in a nearly backward direction in the $\gamma^*N$ center-of-mass-system (CMS).
-Note that the condition (\ref{Condition_for_Mand_var}) together with (\ref{Abs_u_backward}) implies that in the near-backward kinematics the invariant momentum transfer $t$ between the initial and final state nucleons is large (by the absolute value) and negative.
+Within the generalized Bjorken limit, the near-backward kinematics corresponds to large $Q^2$ and $W^2$ with fixed $x_B$ and small invariant momentum transfer between the final meson and the initial nucleon:

+This corresponds to the final state meson produced in a nearly backward direction in the $\gamma^{*}N$ center-of-mass-system (CMS).
+Note that the condition~(\ref{Condition_for_Mand_var}) together with (\ref{Abs_u_backward}) implies that in the near-backward kinematics the invariant momentum transfer $t$ between the initial and final state nucleons is large (by the absolute value) and negative.

-The near-backward kinematical regime can be seen as being complementary to the more familiar \emph{near-forward} kinematics with large $Q^2$ and $W^2$, fixed $x_B$ and small invariant momentum transfer $|t|$ between the final and initial nucleons: \be |t|= |(p'_N-p_N)^2| \ll Q^2, \, W^2\,, \ee where the collinear factorization providing a description in terms of GPDs is at work.
-This kinematical regime corresponds to the final state nucleon produced in the near-backward direction in the $\gamma^* N$ CMS and hence the final state meson produced in the near-forward direction.
+The near-backward kinematical regime can be seen as being complementary to the more familiar \emph{near-forward} kinematics with large $Q^2$ and $W^2$, fixed $x_B$ and small invariant momentum transfer $| t| $ between the final and initial nucleons:

+where the collinear factorization providing a description in terms of GPDs is at work.
+This kinematical regime corresponds to the final state nucleon produced in the near-backward direction in the $\gamma^{*} N$ CMS and hence the final state meson produced in the near-forward direction.